dayhaysoos/use-shopping-cart/README.md

 ---

-This hook is created using [create-react-hook](https://github.com/hermanya/create-react-hook).
+We created this hook with [create-react-hook](https://github.com/hermanya/create-react-hook).

 ## Contributors ✨